rchincha/project-stacker.github.io/docs/user_guide/debugging.md

 ## Overlayfs / layer issues

-Another thing `--debug` will show you is what overlay arguments it is sending to LXC.
+ `--debug` also shows you the overlay arguments it is sending to LXC.
 Note that the build overlay filesystem never exists in the host mount namespace, but is created by liblxc in the child namespace.
-Sometimes it can be useful to take these overlay args and split up the lowerdirs:
+Sometimes it can be useful to take these overlay arguments and split up the lowerdirs:

 ```
 ./stacker/stacker_layers/.roots/sha256_f8e46c301da6347e78057d8fe48a6bbd8fc0cab213d47825f5c0c0646f542b6b/overlay